How to Use the Command 'reg delete' (with Examples)

 The operation completed successfully.

-Use case 2: Delete a value under a specific key
+Use Case 2: Delete a Value under a Specific Key

 Code:

-reg delete key_name /v value
+reg delete HKEY_LOCAL_MACHINE\Software\ExampleKey /v ExampleValue

 Explanation: